jimeh/redistat/README.md

     gem install redistat

-If you are using Ruby 1.8.x, it's recommended you also install the `system_timer` gem, as the Redis gem will otherwise complain.
+If you are using Ruby 1.8.x, it's recommended you also install the `SystemTimer` gem, as the Redis gem will otherwise complain.

 ## Usage